Cheap Cities To Visit In Japan

 How much does it cost to stay in a hostel in Japan?

 The cost of staying in a hostel in Japan can vary depending on the location and type of accommodation.
 On average, you can expect to pay between 2,000 to 4,000 yen (approximately $18-36 USD) per night for a dormitory-style room.
 Private rooms can range from 5,000 to 10,000 yen (approximately $45-90 USD) per night.
-(See Also: Cities To Visit In Seoul)
+(See Also: Best Cities To Visit In January)

 What are some affordable food options in Japan?